brabster/tw-site-mkdocs/docs/posts/2024-05-01-how-i-do-python-supply-chain-security/index.md

 - Do I really need to use `murmurhash`?
 No, I can use Python's boring old built-in `hash`.
 - Do I really need to use `colorama`?
 No, I can live with boring old monochrome terminal text.

-Remember too that just because you're making boring choices in the name of safety does not mean the packages you do choose to depend on are make safety-over-coolness choices.
-Every time you avoid a dependency, you're cutting out that dependency, and its dependencies, and their dependencies and so on!
+Just because I'm making boring choices in the name of safety does not mean the packages I depend on are making similar choices.
+Every time I avoid a dependency, I'm cutting out that dependency, and its dependencies, and their dependencies and so on!
 That whole subtree of dependencies, and the choices their maintainers make, and their vulnerabilities?
-Not your problem anymore.
+Not my problem.

 ### Using Common Cross-Project Dependencies

 I also try to use the same dependencies everywhere, instead of allowing variation without good reason.
 That helps me really get to know those dependencies and their maintainers whilst reducing the exposure I have to different supply chains generally.
 Want more on this topic?
 [ZDD (Zero Dependency Development)](https://gist.github.com/sleepyfox/8415e64da732c7fea02f21f1c0314f62) is a well-argued and more detailed case for minimising and eliminating dependencies.

 ### Well-Maintained Dependencies